domschl/syncognite/README.md

 make
 # or
 ninja
-# or (macOS) start Xcode and load the generated project file.
+# or (macOS) start Xcode and load the generated project file, or:
+xcodebuild -configuration Release
 ```

 ## History